jnadal14/Movie-Review-Corpus-Annotation/Docker_instructions.md

 2. Search Functionality:

 Use the search input to enter keywords (e.g., "nolan" or "hello").
+You may un-check "Show only annotated documents" to view both un-annotated and annotated reviews (by default, you will see only annotated documents).

 Confirm that the search returns matching reviews.

+You may scroll to the bottom to find "Return to Homepage".

 3. Annotation Filtering:

-On the annotation page, select one of the annotation categories ("Pathos", "Logos", or "Ethos").
+On the "View Annotations" page, select one of the annotation categories ("Pathos", "Logos", or "Ethos").
 Verify that only reviews with the chosen annotation are displayed.

+You may scroll to the bottom to find "Return to Homepage".

 4. API Documentation:

 Visit http://localhost:8000/docs to access the interactive API documentation.
 Ensure that you can view all the available endpoints and try them out.

-5. Health Check:
+5. Health Check (optional. not included in frontend):

 Visit http://localhost:8000/health to see the number of documents indexed if you are interested.
+You will see number of documents after "document_count".

+6. To stop running, simply press CTRL + C on the terminal.

 ## Troubleshooting tips